So you want to get into Skytear, but you are not sure what to buy and in what order?

 I can tell you with confidence that you could take 32 cards at random of the same color and still end up with a more than playable deck.

-It has this name because you will find 4 alternate outsiders that can be used both on the 2-lane and 3-lane battlefield.
-If you plan to play Skytear mostly on the 3-lane map, this is an important expansion to have.
+The Outsiders expansion has this name because you will find 4 alternate outsiders that can be used both on the 2-lane and 3-lane battlefield.

 In it, you also find these 48 power cards split across the 4 colors.
 These cards open up deckbuilding options, but we do not recommend buying it before you get at least 1, if not even 2, faction expansions.
 That’s because having more heroes is more important (and fun!) than having just more cards and outsiders.